GoogleCloudPlatform/community/tutorials/google-kubernetes-engine-hyperparameter-search/index.md

 ### Overview of the workflow

 The sample is designed to keep most of the workflow in a Jupyter notebook and to feel very similar to a typical experimentation workflow.
-To run a scikit-learn hyperparameter search job locally on your laptop you might run something like this (snippets from [sample notebook][gke_randomized_search]):
+To run a scikit-learn hyperparameter search job locally on your laptop, you might run something like this (snippets from [sample notebook][gke_randomized_search]):

 ```python
 rfc = RandomForestClassifier(n_jobs=-1)